 Where to stay in Trier

+After you figured out how to get to Trier, it is the time to explore available accommodation options.
 Since Trier is a popular tourist destination, you can find a lot of hotel offers here.
 Guests of the town can stay in hotels of various star categories, as well as in apartments, guest houses, B&B and hostels.
 Based on my research, the following Trier hotels get high ratings from travelers:

-Hotel Duetscher Hof 3* – the hotel is located in the center of Trier.
+Hotel Duetscher Hof 3* is located in the center of Trier.
 The hotel has a restaurant, a spa area with a Finnish sauna and a bar.
 Guests can stay in rooms of various categories.
 Each room is equipped with a coffee pot or kettle.
 Breakfasts are extra-paid.
 Wi-fi is provided for free.
 Public parking is available on site at an additional cost and upon reservation.
-The front desk is open 24 hours a day and provides tour desk, luggage storage and currency exchange services;
+The front desk is open 24 hours a day and provides tour desk, luggage storage and currency exchange services.

-What to see & do in Trier
+Things to do in Trier

 Trier is famous for its architectural attractions.
 You can find here even some monuments of the Roman era.
 Besides, there are beautiful buildings, constructed during the Middle Ages, and elegant palaces of the Belle Epoch.